Skip to main content

 4. Sounds seem unclear or people sound like they are mumbling

-Couple with man at fish market
+Couple interacting with fishmonger holding fresh fish at a fish market

 5. Low-pitched voices seem easier to hear than high-pitched voices.